Top 10 Paul McCartney Albums

 Paul McCartney Albums Venus and Mars

-Venus and Mars is a great record.
+Venus and Mars is an excellent record.
 In my humble opinion, it contains one of Paul McCartneyy’s greatest singles ever in the song “Listen To What The Man Said.”
 How could you not love that song?
 It’s one of the most catchy melodies he’s ever written.
 The chord changes were outstanding and the production was superb.
-The album contained so many great songs such as “Magneto and Titanium Man” “Rock Show,” “Treat Her Gently – Lonely Old People” and great rocker “Letting Go.”
-The Venus and Mars album was released on May 27th 1975.
+The album contained so many great songs such as “Magneto and Titanium Man,” “Rock Show,” “Treat Her Gently – Lonely Old People,” and the great rocker “Letting Go.”
+The Venus and Mars album was released on May 27th, 1975.

 # 1 – Band On The Run